burgried/charts/README.md

 # Charts for archaeology

-Various charts and other aids for documentation work.
+Various charts and other aids for pottery documentation work.

 ## Rim diameter charts

-See [Rim diameter charts](rim-diameter-chart) up to 80cm diameter in 10mm and 2mm accuracy.
+See [Rim diameter charts](RimDiameterChart) up to 80cm diameter in 10mm and 2mm accuracy with 5% and 1% divisions.

 ## License